Our CAT program is currently at capacity and we are not accepting new members at this time.

 Applicants for the CAT volunteer program must be Lincolnwood residents in grade six or above.
 Members (or, CATs) are expected to attend meetings as active participants.
-The CAT uses Remind to communicate and members are required to check for communication at least once a week.
+The CAT uses e-mail to communicate with each other & CATs should check at least once a week for updates.

 CATs can also sign up to stop by the library after school on Mondays through Thursdays to complete library-related work.